jaw547/a3-criminal-justice/readme/readme_guilty.md

 14. Repeated the process for the remaining datasets corresponding to years 1999 - 2014.

+15. Appended databases.

+16. Dropped U.S. territories.

+17. Changed variable names to fit those of the D3.js script.

-15. Appended databases and saved in .csv format.
+18. Saved in .csv format.

 # Appendix - Stata code (sample for one year)